SuiSec/SuiSecBlockList/README.md

 ## API Reference

-### `BlowfishLocalBlocklist`
+### `SuietBlocklist`

 ### Constructor arguments

-- `apiConfig: ApiConfig`
-  - `basePath: string`: the URL for the domain blocklist.
-You can use it to pass API requests to a proxy that sits between your users and Blowfish API.
-  - `apiKey: string | undefined`: the API key for the Blowfish API.
-Can be `undefined` when using a proxy.
-- `blocklistConfig: BlocklistConfig`
-  - `priorityBlockLists: PriorityBlockListsEnum[] | undefined`: Always block domain if it present on one of these lists, even if it's allow-listed on one of regular allow lists (ex: `PHANTOM`, `BLOWFISH`, `BLOWFISH_AUTOMATED`, `SOLFARE`, `PHISHFORT`, `SCAMSNIFFER`, `METAMASK`)
-  - `priorityAllowLists: PriorityAllowListsEnum[] | undefined`: Override domain blocking if domain is present on one of these lists, even if it's block-listed on of regular block lists (ex: `BLOWFISH`, `METAMASK`, `DEFILLAMA`)
-  - `blockLists: BlockListsEnum[] | undefined`: Override domain blocking if domain is present on one of these lists, even if it's block-listed on of regular block lists (ex: `PHANTOM`, `BLOWFISH`, `BLOWFISH_AUTOMATED`, `SOLFARE`, `PHISHFORT`, `SCAMSNIFFER`, `METAMASK`)
-  - `allowLists: AllowListsEnum[] | undefined`: Override domain blocking if domain is present on one of these lists, even if it's block-listed on of regular block lists (ex: `BLOWFISH`, `METAMASK`, `DEFILLAMA`)
-  - `bloomFilterTtl?: number`: How long a bloom filter and corresponding `hash` should remain static.
-By default, 24 hours.
-Minimum 24 hours, maximum 14 days.
-During this time, new domains will be added to `recentlyAdded` and removed from `recentlyRemoved` fields.
-- `storage: BlowfishBlocklistStorage` If storage is not specified we use in-memory storage.
+- `storage: BlocklistStorage` If storage is not specified we use in-memory storage.
 It is highly encouraged to provide the proper storage for your environemnt ([see guides](#guides)).
-  - `getItem<T>(key: BlowfishBlocklistStorageKey): Promise<T | undefined>`: get item by key from the environment storage.
+  - `getItem<T>(key: BlocklistStorageKey): Promise<T | undefined>`: get item by key from the environment storage.
-  - `setItem(key: BlowfishBlocklistStorageKey, data: unknown)`: set item by key to the environment storage.
+  - `setItem(key: BlocklistStorageKey, data: unknown)`: set item by key to the environment storage.
 - `reportError: (error: unknown) => void`: A callback function that library uses to track errors when result is `null`. (optional)

 ### Methods

-### `fetchBlocklist(): Promise<LocalBlocklist | undefined>`
+### `fetchDomainlist(): Promise<void>`

-Fetches the blocklist metadata and saves it to the storage.
-If the fetched blocklist hash is different from one in the storage, it re-fetches the bloom filter and saves it to the storage.
+Fetches the domainlist metadata and saves it to the storage.
 If the blocklist fetch fails, the method returns `undefined` and reports the error to `reportError`.

 ### `scanDomain(url: string): Promise<Action>`

-Scans a domain against the stored domain blocklist and returns the action to be taken (either `BLOCK` or `NONE`).
+Scans a domain against the stored domainlist and returns the action to be taken (either `BLOCK` or `NONE`).

-If there is no stored blocklist it fetches the blocklist using `fetchBlocklist` method and returns the resulting action.
+If there is no stored domainlist it fetches the blocklist using `fetchDomainlist` method and returns the resulting action.

 If the fetch fails, the method returns the action `NONE` and reports the error to `reportError`.

-### `allowDomainLocally(url: string): Promise<Action>`
+### `allowDomainLocally(url: string)`

 If the user wants to proceed to the blocked domain with an explicit action, the domain is added in the user allow list (locally in the storage).

-The `scanDomain` method will return `NONE` action for this domain even if it's in the blocklist.
+The `scanDomain` method will return `NONE` action for this domain even if it's in the domainlist.

+### `fetchPackagelist(): Promise<void>`

+Fetches the packagelist metadata and saves it to the storage.
+If the blocklist fetch fails, the method returns `undefined` and reports the error to `reportError`.

+### `scanPackage(url: string): Promise<Action>`

+Scans a package against the stored packagelist and returns the action to be taken (either `BLOCK` or `NONE`).

+If there is no stored packagelist it fetches the blocklist using `fetchPackagelist` method and returns the resulting action.

+If the fetch fails, the method returns the action `NONE` and reports the error to `reportError`.

+### `fetchObjectlist(): Promise<void>`

+Fetches the objectlist metadata and saves it to the storage.
+If the blocklist fetch fails, the method returns `undefined` and reports the error to `reportError`.

+### `scanObject(url: string): Promise<Action>`

+Scans a object against the stored objectlist and returns the action to be taken (either `BLOCK` or `NONE`).

+If there is no stored objectlist it fetches the blocklist using `fetchObjectlist` method and returns the resulting action.

+If the fetch fails, the method returns the action `NONE` and reports the error to `reportError`.

+### `fetchCoinlist(): Promise<void>`

+Fetches the coinlist metadata and saves it to the storage.
+If the blocklist fetch fails, the method returns `undefined` and reports the error to `reportError`.

+### `scanCoin(url: string): Promise<Action>`

+Scans a coin against the stored coinlist and returns the action to be taken (either `BLOCK` or `NONE`).

+If there is no stored coinlist it fetches the blocklist using `fetchCoinlist` method and returns the resulting action.

+If the fetch fails, the method returns the action `NONE` and reports the error to `reportError`.